utkar-sshTiwari/.config/README.md

 > The config may not be the most optimal

 > [!NOTE]
-> These configs are tailored for my machine, might need tweaking for yours (Feel free to use them)
+> These configs are tailored for my machine, might need some tweaking for yours (Feel free to use them)

 My Personal Setup Dot files: <br />
 OS : Arch Linux x86_64 <br />